neoalienson/neo01.com-source/_posts/2025/12/RTGS-Acronyms-and-Abbreviations.md

 This reference guide consolidates all acronyms and abbreviations used throughout the RTGS (Real-Time Gross Settlement) series.
 Use this as a quick lookup when reading the other articles.

-## 1、Payment Systems & Financial Institutions
+## 1 Payment Systems & Financial Institutions

 | Acronym | Full Name | Description |
 |---------|-----------|-------------|